 Other Institutional Scholarships are privately funded by monies given to PIU to provide scholarships.
-The funds may come from any source, such as a branch of Liebenzell Mission, other organizations, or private individuals.
-The purpose of these scholarships is to enable deserving students to complete their training without debt.
+The funds may come from external sources, such as a branch of Liebenzell Mission, other organizations, or private individuals.
+The purpose of these scholarships vary, depending on the donor's intent for funds.
 See the Financial Aid office for applications procedures and availability.